kiralpoon/NSFW_checker/ExecPlan_NSFW_API.md

 Edit the file app/nsfw_checker.py.
 This is the core module that handles all the NSFW detection logic.

+Step 3a - Imports and Setup:

 Import the necessary modules: base64, BytesIO from io, Dict and Tuple from typing, Image from PIL, OpenAI from openai, and settings from app.config.

 Create an OpenAI client instance at module level: client = OpenAI(api_key=settings.openai_api_key).
 This uses the modern OpenAI SDK pattern where you create a client instance rather than setting a global API key.

+Step 3b - Image Encoding Helper:

 Define encode_image_to_base64 function that takes image_bytes as bytes parameter and returns a string.
 Use base64.b64encode to encode the bytes and decode to string with utf-8.
+This converts raw image bytes into a base64-encoded string that can be sent to APIs.

+Step 3c - OpenAI Moderation API Integration:

 Define check_image_with_openai function that takes image_bytes and returns a Dict.
 This sends the image to OpenAI's moderation API for analysis.

 Call encode_image_to_base64 to get the base64 string.
 Create a data URI in the format "data:image/jpeg;base64," followed by the base64 string.
 Call client.moderations.create with input set to the data URI.
-The OpenAI moderation API supports direct image analysis as of November 2024.
+The OpenAI moderation API is expected to support direct image analysis as of November 2024.
 Extract the first result from the response and convert it to a dictionary using model_dump() or dict() conversion.
 Return this dictionary containing the moderation analysis.

+Important: If the OpenAI moderation API does not support images directly (you may encounter errors like "invalid input type"), implement a two-step fallback approach: first use the Chat API with a vision model (like gpt-4-vision-preview) to describe the image, then call the moderation API on that text description.
+See the "Notes on OpenAI Moderation API Evolution" section for detailed fallback implementation guidance.

+Step 3d - Custom Business Rules:

 Define apply_custom_rules function that takes moderation_result dictionary and returns a Tuple of (status string, reason string, confidence float).
-This applies custom business logic on top of OpenAI's results.
+This applies custom business logic on top of OpenAI's results to make the final classification decision.

 Get the categories and scores dictionaries from the moderation_result.
 If the moderation_result flagged field is True, find which categories triggered by checking which ones are True.
 If any category contains "minor" (case-insensitive), return "Not Safe", "Content may involve minors", 0.95.
 If the sexual category is True, get the sexual confidence score and return "Not Safe", "Sexual content detected", and that confidence.
 For other violations return "Not Safe" with the triggered category names and 0.85 confidence.
 Even if not flagged, check if the sexual score is above 0.7 as a custom threshold and return "Not Safe" with high probability message.
 Otherwise return "Safe", "No concerning content detected", and compute confidence as 1.0 minus the maximum of all scores.

+Step 3e - Main Entry Point Function:

 Define check_nsfw function that takes image_bytes and returns a Dict.
-This is the main entry point.
+This is the main entry point that orchestrates the entire NSFW detection workflow.

 Wrap everything in a try-except.
 Try to open the image with Image.open(BytesIO(image_bytes)) and call verify() to ensure it's a valid image.
 Call check_image_with_openai to get the moderation_result.
 Call apply_custom_rules to get status, reason, and confidence.
 Return a dictionary with status, reason, confidence rounded to 3 decimals, and the raw categories and category_scores from moderation_result.
 In the except block, catch any Exception and return a dictionary with status "Error", reason describing the error, confidence 0.0, and empty dictionaries for categories and scores.

+This completes the core NSFW detection logic.
+The module provides a clean interface where you pass in image bytes and receive a structured decision with reasoning.

 ### Step 4: Create FastAPI application